mozilla/socialapi-dev/docs/socialAPI.md

 **STATUS: DONE Fx17**

 Sent by the browser to request the visual prompt for the "user recommendation" interface element.
-The user agent MAY include a "url" or "domain" property with the request, indicating the current browsing context.
 The Worker should respond with a user-recommend-prompt-response

-Note that most user agents will NOT include the domain and url in user-recommend-prompt, but that the user may, in some configurations, choose to enable URL- or domain-keyed prompting.
+Note that typically this message will only be sent when a provider is activated and the response will be used for all URLs.
+In other words, the provider should not expect this message to be sent each time the user agent navigates or displays a new URL.

 *Arguments:*

-**domain**
-> String, optional.
-If present, indicates the domain (scheme, host, and port) of the root of the current browser viewing context.

-**url**
-> String, optional.
-If present, indicates the full URL, including query string, but minus any hash text, of the root of the current browser viewing context.
+None

 ### `social.user-recommend-prompt-response`

-**STATUS: NOT TARGETED BUG 780987**
+**STATUS: DONE Fx17**

 The Worker constructs and posts a user-recommend-prompt-response in response to a `social.user-recommend-prompt` message received from the browser.
 See `social.user-recommend-prompt` for more details.

 *Arguments:*

-**url**
-> String.
-Must be set to the URL that was included in the user-recommend-prompt that causes this response, if any.
-This allows the browser to catch race conditions (i.e. when the user has navigated away from content before the service responded).

 **images**
-> String.
-Will be set as the "src" property of an image contained in the user-facing click target for the "recommend" action.
+> Object.
+Must have 2 string keys, 'share' and 'unshare', which each value being the URL to an image which will be set as the "src" property of an image contained in the user-facing click target for the "recommend" action.
+The user agent will track if the current page has been shared - if so, it will show the 'unshare' image, otherwise will show the 'share' image.
 It can contain a web-addressible image or a data URL containing dynamically-generated image data.
 Implementors are strongly encouraged to use a data URL to minimize latency.
-The image is expected to be a "CSS Sprite" laid out in horizontal order with the "recommend" icon being the first 16 pixels width-wise, and then being immediately followed by the "recommended" icon.
-This image should be 32px wide and 16px tall.
+Each image is expected to be 16px wide and 16px high.

-**message**
-> String.
-Will be used as the tooltip on the Recommend UI widget.

-Note that for some configurations, the browser will never provide a domain or url property in the user-recommend-prompt event; the Worker should be prepared to serve up static (e.g. data URL) content in these cases.
-(TODO: do we want to come up with a system to signal that it hasn't changed to speed up rendering?)
+**messages**
+> Object.
+Must have 4 string keys, 'shareTooltip', 'unshareTooltip', 'sharedLabel', 'unsharedLabel'.  'shareTooltip' and 'unshareTooltip' are the strings used as the tooltip on the click target when the 'share' and 'unshare' images are shown respectively .  'sharedLabel' and 'unsharedLabel' are strings that will be used to update a label widget after the 'share' or 'unshare' action is taken to reflect the transition from shared-to-unshared or vice-versa.
+Note that in Fx17, the labels are not visible but are used as an accessibility aid so a screen-reader or similar can note the transition.

 ###  `social.user-recommend`